gbalduzz/NDArray/README.md

 ```

-Alternatively the indices value can be used inside the broadcast.
 ```
 // Use the value of the indices (stored in a std::array) to perform operations. nd::broadcastIndex([](float& a, auto& index){ a = index[0] + index[1] + index[2];}, A);